bearrundr/pandases/README.md

 ## Use with Another Python Client

-Pandasticsearch can also be used with another full featured Python client:
+pandases can also be used with another full featured Python client:

 * [elasticsearch-py](https://github.com/elastic/elasticsearch-py) (Official)
 * [Elasticsearch-SQL](https://github.com/NLPchina/elasticsearch-sql)